ds-learning-2020/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 Hyperdrive in this case performed better, but I also didn't explore much of AutoML's capabilities.
 Given the latter, the result was still very impressive.

+Additionally, AutoMl has multiple automated checks in place such as for -

+- Class balancing detection
+- Missing feature values imputation
+- High cardinality feature detection

+Thanks to AutoML (and the previous reviewer pointing it out), I was made aware that the data we're working with is imbalanced.
+I can use that information to my benefit to improve upon the model and results next time.
+Hyperdrive, unfortunately, is limited in this regards.

 ## Future work
 I would like to experiment with more early stopping policies as that is not something I am familiar with, but I think that has an impact on making the process more efficient to be able to explore more.